dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/5-applications.md

 {{% note solution %}}

 1. Let's set the number of children as $x$.
-2. Because you have 19 apples left if you share four apples per child, the total number of apples is $$ 4x + 19. $$
+2. Because you have 19 apples left, if you share four apples per child, the total number of apples is $$ 4x + 19. $$
 3. With the $4x+19$ apples, you can give 7 apples to every child except the last one.
 In other words, you can give 7 apples to $(x-1)$ children.
 At this point, the number of apples you have would be $$ 4x+19 - 7(x-1). \quad \cdots \tcirc{1} $$
 4. Because every child except the last one does receive 7 apples, the number of apples you had should not be smaller than $7(x-1)$, and hence $\tcirc{1}$ is greater or equal to zero.
 Also, $\tcirc{1}$ is equal to the number of apples the last child would get, so it would also be less than four.
 5. Putting everything together, we find $$ 0 \le 4x+19 - 7(x-1) \lt 4. $$